 provisions of the Companies Act, 1956.
 Its shares are listed on Bombay Stock Exchange and National Stock

 Exchange in India.
 The Company was incorporated on 16th August, 2002 and is engaged in the business of Civil

 1.2 Basis of preparation of Financial Statements:

-statements are consistent with those of previous year.
+consistently applied by the Company and are consistent with those used in the previous year.